thomd/bootstrap-grid/README.md

 How to only use a customized Bootstrap 4 Grid System using the SASS dependencies.

-After cloning this repository,
+After cloning this repository, run

     git submodule init
     git submodule update
+    yarn
     gulp
     python -m http.server 8000

-Configure your grid in `./scss/style.scss`.
+Configure your grid system in `./scss/style.scss`.